Beaver relocation in Washington

 Photo by Jim Cummins

-1. Evaluate your property for habitat suitability.
+1. Evaluate your property for habitat suitability (PDF).

 You must ensure that there are enough resources (ample food, water, cover, and space) for beavers to establish on the property.
 Good beaver habitat is unoccupied by other beavers, supplies building materials, provides protection from predators and suitable stream flow and geomorphology, and has a low risk of future negative interactions with people.